jdingel/econ35101/assignments/assignment4/readme.md

 You may find it interesting to read Berk, Harvey, and Hirshleifer's "[Preparing a Referee Report: Guidelines and Perspectives](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2547191)", although many of the issues discussed therein are not crucial to writing a report solely for class purposes.

+## Rewriting an abstract

+Select an article from the *Journal of International Economics* published in 2020-2022.
+Rewrite the abstract, limiting yourself to 100 words, as discussed in class.